 As the control of light in front of the sight and shadowing of the rear of the sight become key, a tube rear sight can be beneficial to extenuate the darkness that a bright sight image lives within.
 Here is a short tube aperture with a 6 hole diopter ring.
 The body is split and is two threaded halves, making it possible to put a filter or lens within the tube body - these were sold separately.

-I have sourced a suitable optical laboratory polaroid filter that fits these split body sights.
+I had sourced a suitable optical laboratory polaroid filter that fits these split body sights.
 I have seen and own only one original Parker Hale polaroid filter - it stays at home in my collection, while the new lab grade filters to out to the range - unfortunately no longer available - the search continues!.

 As found in film cameras, an Iris can produce a fine adjustable aperture size between a max and minimum range.
 The lever adjusts the iris within from max to minimum aperture sizes and any increment between - just tap lightly.
 A frequent fault is a broken lever.
 The same sized threaded body as the tube apertures allow a front ring / eye cup to be interchanged as well as the continued provision for filters / lenses.
 This Iris has a low profile eye cup (allows for clearance on some bolt actions).